wales-cloud/airbnb-clone-project/README.md

 ## CI/CD Pipelines
 Automated processes that run tests, build the application, and deploy changes to production.
 This ensures faster, more reliable development workflows.

+# Database Design

+## Key Entities and Their Fields

+### Users
+- `id`: Unique identifier for each user
+- `name`: Full name of the user
+- `email`: User's email address (used for login)
+- `password_hash`: Hashed password for authentication
+- `date_joined`: Timestamp of when the user registered

+### Properties
+- `id`: Unique identifier for each property
+- `owner_id`: Reference to the user who owns the property
+- `title`: Title or name of the property listing
+- `description`: Detailed description of the property
+- `location`: Physical address or coordinates of the property

+### Bookings
+- `id`: Unique identifier for each booking
+- `user_id`: Reference to the user who made the booking
+- `property_id`: Reference to the booked property
+- `check_in_date`: Date the booking starts
+- `check_out_date`: Date the booking ends

+### Reviews
+- `id`: Unique identifier for each review
+- `user_id`: Reference to the user who wrote the review
+- `property_id`: Reference to the reviewed property
+- `rating`: Numeric rating given by the user
+- `comment`: Text review provided by the user

+### Payments
+- `id`: Unique identifier for each payment
+- `user_id`: Reference to the user who made the payment
+- `booking_id`: Reference to the related booking
+- `amount`: Total amount paid
+- `payment_date`: Date the payment was completed

+## Relationships Between Entities
+- A **User** can create multiple **Properties** (one-to-many relationship).
+- A **User** can make multiple **Bookings** (one-to-many relationship).
+- A **Booking** is associated with one **Property** (many-to-one relationship).
+- A **Booking** is linked to one **Payment** (one-to-one relationship).
+- A **Property** can have multiple **Reviews** written by different **Users** (one-to-many relationship).
+- A **User** can leave multiple **Reviews** for different **Properties**.

+# Feature Breakdown

+## User Management
+Users can register, log in, and manage their profiles securely.
+Authentication and authorization mechanisms ensure that only verified users can access or modify their own information, helping to maintain data privacy and system integrity.

+## Property Management
+Hosts can create, update, retrieve, and delete property listings.
+This feature allows users to showcase properties with details such as title, description, price, and location, forming the core content of the platform.

+## Booking System
+Users can browse available properties and make reservations for specific dates.
+The system handles check-in and check-out dates, availability checks, and stores booking information for future reference and management.

+## Payment Processing
+The platform integrates payment handling to allow users to pay for bookings securely.
+Payment records are stored and associated with bookings, ensuring transparency and smooth financial transactions.

+## Review System
+After a stay, users can leave reviews and ratings for properties.
+This feedback system helps maintain trust and quality across the platform by informing future users about their potential accommodations.

+## Database Optimization
+Indexes and caching strategies are implemented to improve the speed and efficiency of data retrieval.
+This ensures the system

+# API Security

+## Authentication
+Authentication ensures that only registered users can access protected endpoints.
+It verifies the identity of users through secure login methods, protecting personal information and sensitive operations like bookings and payments.

+## Authorization
+Authorization controls what authenticated users are allowed to do within the system.
+It ensures that users can only modify or access their own data, preventing unauthorized actions like altering another user's bookings or property listings.

+## Rate Limiting
+Rate limiting protects the API from abuse by restricting the number of requests a user or IP address can make within a given time frame.
+This helps defend against denial-of-service attacks and ensures fair resource usage across all users.

+## Data Encryption
+Sensitive data, including passwords and payment information, will be encrypted both in transit (using HTTPS) and at rest.
+Encryption protects against eavesdropping, data breaches, and unauthorized access.

+## Importance of API Security
+Securing the API is critical for protecting user data, ensuring the integrity of bookings and transactions, and maintaining trust in the platform.
+Proper security measures help prevent data leaks, financial fraud, and system downtime.

+# CI/CD Pipeline

+Continuous Integration (CI) and Continuous Deployment (CD) pipelines automate the process of building, testing, and deploying application code.
+They ensure that changes are tested early and deployed safely, reducing the risk of errors in production.

+In this project, a CI/CD pipeline helps maintain a consistent and reliable development workflow.
+Every code update is automatically validated, tested, and deployed, which speeds up development, improves code quality, and minimizes downtime.

+## Tools for CI/CD
+- **GitHub Actions**: For automating workflows like code testing, linting, and deployment to servers.
+- **Docker**: For packaging the application and its dependencies into containers, ensuring consistency across different environments.
+- **Docker Compose**: For managing multi-container deployments during development and testing.
+- **AWS (optional)**: For cloud-based hosting, scaling, and deployment of the backend services.